KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 add_header X-Frame-Options "SAMEORIGIN";
 ```

+The above snippet sets some headers to prevent certain attacks.
+The first header prevents MIME sniffing attacks, the second header prevents cross-site scripting attacks, and the third header prevents your site from being embedded in another domain, preventing clickjacking attacks.

-To implement Nginx Proxy Manager's (not to be confused with Nginx) "block common exploits" functionality, do the following.
-Download the config file:
+Nginx Proxy Manager (not to be confused with Nginx) has a feature called "block common exploits", which blocks SQL injection attacks, file injection attacks, and more.
+To implement it in Nginx, download the config file:

 ```bash
 sudo wget https://raw.githubusercontent.com/NginxProxyManager/nginx-proxy-manager/develop/docker/rootfs/etc/nginx/conf.d/include/block-exploits.conf -O /etc/nginx/block-exploits.conf